Discrete random walks on the group Sol: Introduction

 \section{Introduction}

 Let $Sol$ denote the semi-direct product $\R \ltimes \R^2$ with action $z.(x,y)=(e^{-z}x,e^zy)$, endowed with the left-invariant Riemannian metric $ds^{2}=dz^{2}+e^{2z}dx^{2}+e^{-2z}dy^{2}$.
 The group $Sol$ is the simplest unimodular solvable non-nilpotent Lie groups.
 As a three dimensional manifold, it is one of the eight ``Thurston geometries".
 Even though it has both negative and positive sectional curvature, the visual boundary has been described by Troyanov \cite{T} as the union of two circles intersecting at two points.
 These two circles correspond to the boundaries of two hyperbolic planes of which $Sol$ is the horocyclic product.
+Measure-theoretically, this boundary is not different from the disjoint union of two real lines.

 The aim of this article is to study the boundary behavior of discrete random walks, that is sequences of random variables $W_n=X_1\dots X_n$, where $X_i$ are independent group elements following a probability law $\m$ with discrete support and finite first moment.
 Kaimanovich has described the boundary behavior of such random walks on solvable Lie groups in \cite{Ksolv}.